 Yes, you can (and should!) enjoy avocado on the keto diet.
 High in healthy fats and some fiber, it'll keep you right in ketosis.
-"One-third of an avocado contains approximately 100 calories and 5 grams of carbs, so you can enjoy some in between meals or as a side dish sprinkled with everything bagel seasoning," recommends White.
+"A third of an avocado contains approximately 100 calories and 5 grams of carbs, so you can enjoy some in between meals or as a side dish sprinkled with everything bagel seasoning," White recommends.

 You can also spread some avocado on crackers, like these keto-approved crispy, crunchy and perfectly seasoned crackers from Gnom-Gnom.
 They require just 13 minutes to whip up, and they are simple, wholesome and absolutely delicious.
 This blogger even uses Trader Joe's Everything But The Bagel Seasoning for extra flavor, as White suggests.